 Much to my mother’s chagrin, I was just an average student.
 I never belonged to any clique in school and considered myself a friend to everyone.
 I was a good kid but definitely stubborn and defiant when authoritative figures like my mom or teachers restricted my independence on any level.
 I was a Girl Scout for three years and constantly struggled at earning those badges and loved their awesome annual cookies like the rest of America!
 I was always a skinny kid and I had to get eyeglasses when I was about 9 years-old.
-Aside from my parents, everyone made fun of me and called me all kinds of names for these two traits.
-These would be lifelong battles to overcome even after turning 40.

 I’ve never had a desire to hold a corporate job in my life so I dabbled in many fascinating jobs instead.
 It is through these random jobs that taught me so much about myself, life, people, love, different ways of communication styles, dreams, travel, and about the beautiful, diverse cultures that bless our earth.
 I was just your average young person going through the motions of life: drifting from job to job; living paycheck to paycheck; dating one guy after another; moving from apartment to apartment.

 It was during these older formative years in my 20s and 30s that I grew significantly as a light being in this big world of ours.
 My spiritual journey started at 22 when my first love also challenged me to take a hard look at myself and I’ve never stopped since.
-The most phenomenal rebirths I’ve experienced so far occurred over the last few years of my life.
+The most phenomenal rebirths I’ve experienced so far occurred over the last decade of my life.
 I’ve learned too much to keep everything to myself and since I’ve inspired friends and strangers alike, I thought it would be cool if I could reach more people.

 Whenever people ask me why I do the things I do, I simply respond, “I’m just following my heart.”